hoabut/IP-Messenger-HSTools-Portable/README.md

 netsh advfirewall firewall add rule name=”Open UDP Port 2425” dir=in action=allow protocol=UDP localport=2425

-Besides meeting the portable app definition at https://portableapps.com/about/what_is_a_portable_app, it is very workable in other OS/platform such as Linux, Unix, BSD, etc via Wine & Mac OS X via CrossOver, Wineskin, WineBottler, PlayOnMac.
+Besides meeting the portable app definition at https://portableapps.com/about/what_is_a_portable_app, it is very workable in other OS/platform such as Linux, UNIX, BSD, etc. via Wine (winehq.org) & Mac OS X via CrossOver, Wineskin, WineBottler, PlayOnMac.